 It’s a new year, and if you’re anything like us, it’s a bit of a slow start!
 We may be a couple of weeks into 2022, but we’re still coming down from the holidays, adjusting to this winter’s latest challenges, and finding our way.
 Of course, despite the nature of New Year’s Resolutions and the hype around starting the new year on the right foot, winter is also a wonderful time to hibernate and reset.
 It’s a perfect time to slow down and assess what it is you need from the inside out.

 So today in the journal, we’re investigating New Year’s resolutions from a somewhat different angle.
 Instead of trying to achieve, achieve, achieve, we want you to slow down, connect to your roots, redefine your values, and find a path forward for 2022 that aligns with your soul.
 Sometimes, all that takes is a deep breath and a connection to something you love.
-So slip into your favorite silk kimono robe, pour yourself a cup of tea, and read on for our guide for realigning your values to create forward movement, progress, and a sense of self and purpose in this brand new year.
+So slip into your favorite silk kimono robe, pour yourself a cup of tea, and read on for our guide for redefining your values to create forward movement, progress, and a sense of self and purpose in this brand new year.
 Learn how to achieve your New Year's resolutions below.

 Sometimes when we get started with New Year’s resolutions, we start by going from the outside in.
 We may look at others and see what they’re achieving or working on and think that we need to do the same.
 But the best goals come from within.
 That’s because the best goals align with your values.
 To get to this space, slow down and ask yourself what’s really important to you.
 This is one thing we did when we started our company.
 The kimono meaning and heritage inspired our co-founders to look deeply at their own heritage and family history.
 It’s this set of values and history that are woven into each and every kimono style.
 You can feel each time you slip into your favorite that there is meaning and symbolism that’s connected to our own story.
 That’s how your New Year’s resolution should feel too.
 It shouldn’t be about anyone else — just you!
 So ask yourself, what’s your why?
 What inspires you?
 What gives you hope and purpose?
 And once you have the answers to those questions, determine what are the values behind each answer.
 If you feel purpose in being an amazing mother, perhaps you value connection or nurturing others.
 Figure out the values and why behind everything you do, and each “goal” will be uniquely aligned with your authentic self.